 There are also three invigilators who are the two examiners + Marcelo Coelio.

-It was also noted that when the training has been performed by SENAI, the examiner will be one of the assessor from UL do Brasil
+It was also noted that when the training has been performed by SENAI, the examiner will be one of the assessors from UL do Brasil

 There is a note in clause 5.2.3 of the OD507: IECEx Note: A Trainer shall not examine those they have trained .UL do Brasil cover this aspect in their 00-CB-P0880 document which complies with ISO/IEC 17024.